Fuzz3rCTF/reversing/Binary_bomb_phases1-secret_phase.md

 We have first seen from the disassemble of IDA that it need only one number as input I wish i had bruteforced this...

-You give an input let's say 7
+You give an input let's say `7`

 You hit the breakpoint
 We see some junk checks(if our inut is 0 the bomb explodes) We see a interesting function `func4`

-If you go through it a looooooot of times you will notice that it removes 1 byte from your input and then 2 and then it add those numbers together
+If you go through it a looooooot of times you will notice that it removes 1 byte from your input and then 2 and then it add those numbers together.
-After "some" googling i found that this is the relation of Fibonacci numbers You must also have seen that there is a cmp function after func4 function that checks if it's 55.
-So you understand that what ever we gave as input it must become 55 after it's loop over func4
+After "some" googling i found that this is the relation of Fibonacci numbers.
+You must also have seen that there is a `cmp` instruction after func4 function. that checks if it's 55.
+So you understand that what ever we gave as input it must become 55 after func4's loop
-There is a fibonacci table number list that giver you the source number for every fibonacci number
+There is a fibonacci table number list that giver you the source number for every fibonacci number.
 ```
 f(55) = 9
 ```
-So `9` is the answer here
+So `9` is the answer here.

 # PHASE5:

 #### Here we have to do with a cipher function that we have to find an input that when it's ciphered gives us the word `giants`

-There is also a list that acccording to it the cipher occurs okay, our input must be 6 chars long so we give a good pattern abcdef
+There is also a list that acccording to it the cipher occurs.
+Okay, our input must be 6 chars long so we give a good pattern.
+`abcdef`
-After the cipher loop you see the output and the list that was used
+After the cipher loop you see the output and the list that was used.

 list: ```isrveawhobpnutfg```
 output of ````abcdef: srveaw````

-It took me a long time to figure out what was goinf on but you can understand that because our first input was 0x61 (a) It moved 1 character
+It took me a long time to figure out what was goinf on but you can understand that because our first input was 0x61 (a) it moved 1 character.

-NOTE: computers start counting from 0 dummy
+#### NOTE: computers start counting from 0 dummy!

-So we must have an input that their hex must satisfy this pattern
+So we must have an input that their hex looks like this:

 ```0xXf, 0xX0, 0xX5, 0xX5, 0xXb, 0xXd```

-> Make you calculations and i got a weird string
+> Make you calculations and i got a weird string.
-> There many possible string that can be inputted
+> There many possible string that can be inputted.
-> Mine was ?05+=1
+> Mine was `?05+=1`

 # PHASE6:
 #### An easy one but tricky